Visteon Technical Analysis (NYSE:VC)

 Visteon Moving Average:

 VC stock price movements can be forecasted by using triggers based on moving averages, which are also some of the simplest technical indicators.
 The way the averages are calculated in each of the 2 popular cases, that is SMA and EMA varies, however the interpretation of Visteon chart patterns after the calculations remain the same.
+The 100 day moving average of 99.04 is below the last closing price of 110.55.
 Moving averages can be used for VC trend identification.
 A rising moving average shows that stock prices are generally increasing.

 Visteon Bollinger Bands: